woctezuma/heroku-clip/README.md

 -   ensure you don't store many variables and models in the global scope, use functions!
 -   resize the input image, e.g. to 224x224 which is the resolution expected by CLIP anyway,

-Otherwise, you will notice in logs that the app uses too much memory, or worse crash because of it:
+Otherwise, you will notice in logs that the app uses too much memory, or worse, crashes because of it:

 > Process running mem=834M(162.9%)
 > Error R14 (Memory quota exceeded)